AnnabelleMacg/RedTeamProject/README.md

 Only the JumpBox machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - 58.168.117.15

 Machines within the network can only be accessed by each other.
-The DVWA 1, DVWA 2 and DVWA 4 VMS send traffic to the Elk server.
+The DVWA 1, DVWA 2 and DVWA 4 VMs send traffic to the Elk server.

 A summary of the access policies in place can be found in the table below.